Founder and CEO

 Previous Speaker Page:

-Zeke Turner was a featured speaker at SLIF 2017.
-You can view his talk here.
+Zeker Turner was a featured speaker at SLIF17.
+You can read more about his talk here.

 Zeke Turner left a job on Wall Street at the age of 25 to bring his entrepreneurial spirit and international experience back to his home state of Indiana.
 He founded Mainstreet in 2002 with only $10,000 and a mission to transform the way health care is delivered.
 Today Mainstreet is the nation’s largest developer of transitional care properties.